 II.F.6.b.
 Records of any laboratory test results used to demonstrate PCB concentrations are less than 50 mg/kg shall be attached to the shipping document acceptance records for used transformer oil received at the facility.

 II.F.6.c.
+The PCB concentrations of transformer oil, stored in tanks STI, ST2 or the vehicle tanker, can be transferred directly into a Used Oil Transporter vehicle without further testing.

+II.F.6.d.
+The Permittee must provide to the transporter, the PCB analytical data, verifying the PCB concentrations are less than 50 mg/kg.

-The Permittee shall sample and analyze outgoing used oil for PCB concentrations in processing tanks ST1 and ST2 prior to loading on transportation trucks.
-Tanks shall be locked down and sampled in accordance with Attachment 7.
-Table II.F.6 specifies the required PCB analytes and analytical methods required for outgoing used oil samples.
+II.F.6.e.
+The Permittee shall collect used oil samples, for PCB analysis, in accordance with the sampling procedures in Attachment 7 and adhere to the PCB analytical testing requirements in Table II.F.6.